 Dirt Bike Accident Statistics

 Most states do not impose a minimum age requirement for operating off-road vehicles, and Arizona is among them.
-Unfortunately, the age group most susceptible to dirt bike injury is those under 19.
+Unfortunately, the age group most susceptible to dirt bike accidents are those under 19 years of age.
 According to the CDC, over 23,000 children and teens are treated for nonfatal injuries due to off-roading each year.

-- Nearly 70% of nonfatal injuries occurred in patients 16 and under
+- Nearly 70 percent of nonfatal injuries occurred in patients 16 and under

-- 12 15 year olds had the highest rate of nonfatal injury
+- 12 to15 year olds had the highest rate of nonfatal injuries

-- More than 70% of accidents were in a natural setting, vs. 20% in motocross
+- More than 70 percent of accidents were in a natural setting, vs. 20 percent in motocross

 - Motocross accidents led to more instances of hospitalization vs. natural settings

-- Almost 9% of motocross accidents involved jumping maneuvers
+- Almost 9 percent of motocross accidents involved jumping maneuvers

-- About 5% of motocross accidents involved another off-road vehicle
+- About 5 percent of motocross accidents involved another off-road vehicle

-- Nearly 40% of initial diagnoses involved fractures or internal trauma
+- Nearly 40 percent of initial diagnoses involved fractures or internal trauma

-- Over 60% of patients suffered an injury in an extremity
+- Over 60 percent of patients suffered an injury in an extremity

-- Over 35% of injuries in an extremity were fractures
+- Over 35 percent of injuries in an extremity were fractures

-- More than 15% of cases involved head or neck trauma as the primary injury
+- More than 15 percent of cases involved head or neck trauma as the primary injury

-- Nearly 50% of head and neck injuries involved internal head trauma
+- Nearly 50 percent of head and neck injuries involved internal head trauma

 Even though Arizona provides some off-road vehicle laws specific to children and teens under 18, many accidents may still be prevented with the adoption of legal age requirements for operators.
 This view is supported by the American Academy of Pediatrics, who announced in 2001 that they recommend parents do not allow children under 16 to participate in off-road driving.